-The Elegant Trouser Trend French and Italian Women Wear Instead of Jeans During Summer
+The Elegant Trouser Trend French and Italian Women Wear Instead of Jeans During Spring

-One of the things I love most about getting dressed in the summer is the sheer versatility of what your outfits can be.
-Dresses, skirts, jeans, shorts—nothing is off the agenda.
+One of the things I love most about getting dressed in the spring is the sheer versatility of what your outfits can be.
+Dresses, skirts, jeans—after the long winter, suddenly the world feels like your sartorial oyster.
 However, my favourite item to style, whatever the reason, really, is trousers.

 Though similar to the white trousers, I find the cream trouser trend slightly more relaxed and far more versatile.
 Yes, bright white shades work perfectly with statement tones, but cream trousers wear so well with the in-between shades that dominate most wardrobes; think knocked-back greens, beige, burgundy and navy.

 Offering a fresh alternative to denim—one that's arguably more appropriate for warmer temperatures—these lightweight trousers move beautifully as you walk, creating a breezy and relaxed silhouette.
-When summer comes around, I love to wear them to anchor my looks, styling them with light peach, butter yellow and earthy colours—there really isn't anything they won't go with.
+You'll find they'll also come in handy when summer comes around, when I love to wear them to anchor my looks, styling them with light peach, butter yellow and earthy colours.
+There really isn't anything they won't go with.

-Luckily for me, high-street and designer brands alike have caught on to the enduring appeal of the cream trouser trend for summer 2024.
+Luckily for me, high-street and designer brands alike have caught on to the enduring appeal of the cream trouser trend for spring/summer 2025.
 Often designed in wide-leg cuts, there are pairs in so many of my favourite stores right now.
 Read on to discover the cream trousers we're shopping this season.

 SHOP OUR EDIT OF THE BEST CREAM TROUSERS:

-This wide-leg pair looks way more expensive than it is, especially when worn with the matching waistcoat.
+This wide-leg pair looks way more expensive than it is, thanks to the excellent crease details.

 Natalie Munro is Who What Wear UK’s news writer and has worked in the fashion industry since she graduated with a degree in Journalism from the University of the Arts London.
 Natalie’s experience in the industry spans journalistic and styling roles that have seen her work for publications including British Vogue, Conde Nast Traveller, Vogue Ukraine, AnOther Magazine and Elle UK.